Freely-Given-org/BibleReferences/README.md

 # BibleReferences

-Open string definitions for referencing Bible text
+Open string definitions for links referencing Bible text

-There's zero attempt to force this upon anybody, but simply to have something available for those who are looking.
+There's zero attempt to force this upon anybody, but simply to have something available for those who are looking and interested in working collaboratively.

 ## Background